 The reality, summed up beautifully by Jessica Ennis-Hill's physio Ali Rose, is that: “It takes your body nine months to slowly adapt and change so that you can support the growth and birth of a baby, so it absolutely makes sense that getting back to fitness post-baby should take time, too.”

 My postnatal experience

-As proof of this philosophy, we chat to retired sprinter, personal trainer and co-founder of Totally Runable, Emily Freeman, who is currently working her way through the Jennis Postnatal app programme that Jess Ennis-Hill did.
+As proof of this philosophy, we chat to retired sprinter, personal trainer and co-founder of Totally Runable, Emily Freeman, who is currently working her way through Jessica Ennis-Hill's Jennis Postnatal app programme.